Some Frequently Asked Questions, compiled to help you understand my process…

 2. Contract and scheduling

-As the customer, you’ll need to be available during our scheduled time period, which we’ll agree on at the beginning of this process.
-This way you should have your completed site in less than 2 months!
+As the customer, you’ll need to be available during our “roughly scheduled” time period, which we’ll agree on at the beginning of this process.
+This way you should have your completed site very soon!
 If you’re unable to be available during this timeframe, I will have to move the completion of your site to the end of my schedule.
 Being available just means that you’ll be able to review potential designs and answer questions I may have as we progress during that scheduled period.
 It’s a very interactive process and I involve you in every step of the way so that you’re not surprised with anything at the end.
-If you’re going to be away or very busy, then we should probably schedule your site design for a more convenient time.
+If you’re going to be away or very busy, or unable to answer questions that may pop up daily, then we should probably schedule your site design for a more convenient time.

 *Why is the deposit non-refundable?
 Often I spend a lot of time with potential customers in the early stages of the process – answering questions, sending out my questionnaire, reading it, interacting more with the customer to obtain more information and clarify specifications, etc. I’ve also never had anyone back out of the design process after the estimate was approved, but it could happen.
 I require the deposit to be non-refundable so I can at least be compensated for my initial hours spent and to confirm that the customer is serious about their commitment.

 3. Design process – Homepage design